What to do in Rhodes

 Rhodes is a great place to combine a beach holiday with sightseeing.

-We're still in Greece and so even here we can come across many traces of antiquity and ancient monuments, as well as the remains of the 14th century Johannite order and a castle from the Venetian Republic (15th century).
+We are still in Greece, so here too we can come across many traces of antiquity and ancient monuments, as well as the remains of the Order of St John from the 14th century and a castle dating from the Venetian Republic (15th century).

 Medieval towns

-Rhodes' largest city has a magnificent UNESCO-listed Old Town, which we rank among the top 5 most beautiful cities in all of Greece.
+Rhodes, the largest city, has a magnificent Old Town listed as a UNESCO World Heritage Site, which we rank amongst the top five most beautiful towns in the whole of Greece.

-Not to be forgotten is Lindos, a town with typical white houses and a monumental Acropolis standing on a high rock promontory.
+You mustn’t miss Lindos either, a town with its characteristic white houses and a monumental Acropolis perched on a high rocky promontory.

 Ancient monuments

-Perhaps every Greek island boasts ancient monuments, and this is no different for Rhodes.
+Almost every Greek island boasts ancient monuments, and Rhodes is no exception.

-The most well-preserved archaeological sites can be found in the following places:
+The best-preserved archaeological sites can be found in the following places:

 Castles and fortresses

-The coast of Rhodes was dotted with fortresses dating back to Byzantine times, but most of the ruins date back to the 14th or 16th century.
+The coastline of Rhodes was dotted with fortresses dating back to Byzantine times, but most of the ruins date from the 14th or 16th centuries.

-We have visited these castles and describe them in more detail:
+We visited these castles and describe them in more detail:

-• The Palace of the Grand Masters - a completely preserved castle and seat of the Knights of Malta (Johanites) who ruled the island from the 14th century.
+• The Palace of the Grand Masters – a fully preserved castle and the seat of the Order of the Knights of Malta (the Knights Hospitaller), who ruled the island from the 14th century

-• The Acropolis of Lindos - a monumental 14th century fortress built on the site of an ancient city from the 4th century BC.
+• The Acropolis of Lindos – a monumental 14th-century fortress built on the site of an ancient city dating from the 4th century BC

-• Archangelos - a small Johannite castle towering over a beautiful inland town full of white houses
+• Archangelos – a small Johannite castle towering above a beautiful inland town full of white houses

-• Feraklos - formerly a huge Johannite castle, now a beautiful ruin right above the sea at the resort of Charaki
+• Feraklos – once a vast Johannite castle, now a beautiful ruin right by the sea near the resort of Charaki

-• Asklipeio - a Johannite castle in an inland village with breathtaking views over the valley
+• Asklipeio – a Knights of St John castle in a small inland village with breathtaking views over the valley

-• Monolithos - a famous castle in the beautiful wooded landscape of western Rhodes dating back to the Venetian Republic
+• Monolithos – a famous castle in the stunning wooded landscape of western Rhodes, dating from the era of the Venetian Republic

-• Kritinia - a well-preserved ruin with sea views dating back to the Venetian Republic
+• Kritinia – a well-preserved ruin with sea views dating from the Venetian Republic

 Snorkelling and diving

-Absolutely ideal for snorkelling are the bays on the east coast with calm waters and a very rugged bottom, where you will see dozens of species of mainly smaller fish, but with a bit of luck you will also see morays, octopuses and other interesting species of underwater creatures.
+The coves on the east coastareabsolutely ideal forsnorkelling, with calm waters and a very rugged seabed, where you’ll see dozens of species, mainly smaller fish, but with a bit of luck you might also spot moray eels, octopuses and other fascinating sea creatures.

 • Agathi Beach

-• The bays and beaches of Kallithea Springs
+• The coves and beaches of Kallithea Springs

 • Traganou Beach

-Anthony Quinn and Ladiko bays are also often recommended for snorkeling, but due to heavy boat traffic and crowds, snorkeling conditions here are very poor.
+Anthony Quinn Bay and Ladiko Bay are also often recommended for snorkelling, but due to heavy boat traffic and crowds, the conditions for snorkelling there are very poor.

-You won't usually find snorkel gear rentals directly at these sites, but you can buy a simple snorkel with fins at any local gift shop or supermarket until 10 eur.
+You won’t usually find snorkelling equipment hire directly at these spots, but you can buy a basic snorkel and fins for 10 eur at any local souvenir shop or supermarket.

-Free diving is forbidden in the waters around the island, but you can go diving with one of the certified agencies that will teach even beginners.
-Example prices are roughly as follows:
+Freediving isprohibited in the waters around the island, but you can go on dives with one of the certified agencies, which also provide training for beginners.
+Prices are roughly as follows:

-• Scuba Diving lessons for beginners with a dive - approx. 60 eur
+• Scuba diving lesson for beginners, including one dive – approx. 60 eur

 • Each additional dive – approx. 30 eur